 “Who, me?”
 Bob placed his hand over his heart.
 “I would never.”

 Zabka shook his head.
 “Yeah, never.”

-“Oh yeah, that was hilarious,” Magnum responded.
+“Oh yeah, that was hilarious,” Magnum replied.
 “No offense, Zabka, but I’m shocked that’s never happened to you.”

 Bob commented, “Actually, I’m shocked Brewer didn’t toss you outta The Base last night.
-You were a walking-talking-stumbling shitshow.”
+You were a stumbling shitshow and wouldn’t shut-up.”

 Magnum shook his head.
 “Everything… and I mean everything… was a fiasco yesterday.”